kyma-project/kyma/components/telemetry-operator/README.md

 The telemetry operator contains a logging controller that generates a Fluent Bit configuration from one or more `LoggingConfiguration` custom resources.
 The controller ensures that all Fluent Bit pods run the current configuration by deleting pods after the configuration has changed.
 Find all CRD attributes [here](api/v1alpha1/loggingconfiguration_types.go) and an example [here](config/samples/telemetry_v1alpha1_loggingconfiguration.yaml).

-Creating Fluent Bit pods is for now out of scope of the operator and an existing Fluent Bit DaemonSet is expected.
+For now, creating Fluent Bit pods is out of scope of the operator.
+An existing Fluent Bit DaemonSet is expected.

 The generated ConfigMap (`logging-fluent-bit-sections` in the `kyma-system` namespace by default) has to be mounted to the Fluent Bit pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file).
 File references and environment variables are available in an additional ConfigMap or Secret.